yves-monier/hans/README.md

 ## Getting Started

-- Clone or donwload/unzip the project wherever you want
+- Clone or download/unzip the project, wherever you want
 - Follow [instructions](https://developer.chrome.com/extensions/getstarted) about installing a Chrome developer/unpacked extension:

   1. *Open the Extension Management page by navigating to chrome://extensions.
 The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.*